Tutel: Adaptive Mixture-of-Experts at Scale: Introduction

-Existing DL systems, including the latest MoE frameworks~\cite{gshard,fairseq,deepspeed-moe,he2022fastermoe}, are mostly based on static runtime execution that does not fit dynamic MoE characteristics.
-The pitfall comes from that experts often fail to leverage the best-performing parallelism and pipelining strategies as the optimal one differs depending on the dynamic workload.
-It is non-trivial to dynamically adjust parallelism and pipelining at runtime as it typically incurs a large runtime overhead or GPU memory consumption in existing systems.
-Furthermore, the computation-side optimization highly depends on the communication-side optimization, which needs to be optimized at the same time.
+Previous DL systems, including the latest MoE frameworks~\citep{gshard,fairseq,deepspeed-moe,he2022fastermoe}, are mostly based on static runtime execution that does not fit dynamic MoE characteristics.
+The major pitfall comes from that experts often fail to leverage the best-performing parallelism because the optimal one differs depending on the dynamic workload.
+It is non-trivial to dynamically adjust parallelism at runtime as it typically incurs a large redistribution overhead or GPU memory consumption in existing systems.
+Other approaches such as \textit{load balancing loss}~\cite{switch-transformer} try to tackle this issue by manipulating the MoE algorithm, but it often harms model accuracy in our experiments (see \cref{ssec:background}).

+This paper presents \tutel{}, a system that thoroughly optimizes MoE at any scale by adaptive methods specialized for dynamic MoE workload.
+The key mechanism is \textit{adaptive parallelism switching} that dynamically switches the parallelism strategy at every iteration without any extra overhead of switching.
+Specifically, unlike existing systems that use different tensor layouts for different parallelism strategies, we leverage only a single distribution layout that covers all possibly optimal strategies.
+This frees the system from reformatting the input data or weights when we switch the parallelism strategy, hence zero-cost switching.
+Based on our communication cost analysis of all kinds of parallelism, we ensure that adaptive parallelism does not compromise the optimal parallelism strategy.